Love the One You're With: Isley Brothers version

-Several acts have since recorded the song, most notably, in 1971, the Isley Brothers, whose unique gospel-driven rendering of the song sent it to the charts again reaching number three R&B and number 18 pop, giving the group their fifth US top 40 pop single.
-It also reached number 10 US Cash Box.
+Several acts have since recorded the song, most notably, in 1971, the Isley Brothers as the lead single from their ninth studio album Givin' It Back, whose unique gospel-driven rendering of the song sent it to the charts again reaching number three R&B and number 18 pop, giving the group their fifth US top 40 pop single.
+It also reached number 10 on the US Cash Box chart.
 On the Canadian charts, their version reached No. 41.

 Bucks Fizz version

-UK pop group Bucks Fizz recorded the song for their eighteenth single in 1986.
+British pop group Bucks Fizz covered the song as the fourth and penultimate single of their 1986 album Writing on the Wall.
 The single, released in August, was the follow-up to the group's comeback top ten hit "New Beginning (Mamba Seyra)" and was seen as a make or break release.
 Ultimately the song peaked at a low No.47 in the UK Singles Chart during a three-week run.
 In a review, music magazine Number One said that the song lacked bass and sounded rather "tinny" but predicted that it would be a hit.

 Bucks Fizz member Mike Nolan puts the song's chart failure down to the decision to showcase other male member Bobby G as the lead singer.
 Their previous single had featured all the group equally and was a hit, while earlier flops had featured Bobby G on lead and this was a return to that format.
 A promotional video for the song was filmed featuring the group performing the song in a blue-toned studio accompanied by backing musicians.
 The single was released on 7" and 12" on Polydor Records with an extended mix on the latter, the B-side was a Bobby G composition, "Too Hard".
 Also included on the 12" was an extended mix of earlier single "I Hear Talk".
 A second 12" single was released featuring a dance edit of "Love the One You're With", backed by another alternate mix of "I Hear Talk".

 Chantoozies version

-Australian group Chantoozies released a version in February 1991.
-The song was the second single from the group's second studio album, Gild the Lily (1991).
+Australian pop group the Chantoozies released a version in February 1991.
+The song was the third and final single from the group's second studio album, Gild the Lily (1991).
 The song peaked at number 21 on the Australian charts.